Table of Contents

 The average daily dose of magnesium is 200-400 mg.

-Look for forms of magnesium such as citrate, diglycinate, or gluconate for best absorption (avoid magnesium oxide and magnesium chloride, as they often have unpleasant gastrointesinal side effects).
+Look for forms of magnesium such as citrate, diglycinate, or gluconate for best absorption (avoid magnesium oxide and magnesium chloride, as they often have unpleasant gastrointestinal side effects).

-The neurotransmitter 5-HTP (5-hydroxytrytophan) is essential for the production of the happiness-hormone, serotonin and can help calm anxiety by reducing symptoms such as moodiness, headaches, and insomnia.
+The neurotransmitter 5-HTP (5-hydroxytryptophan) is one of the most reliable dietary, non-drug options for the production of the happiness hormone, serotonin and can help calm anxiety by reducing symptoms such as moodiness, headaches, and insomnia.